 |Dad wanted me to wear his famous straw hat and to take a picture of me near this plane.|

-The J3 Cub to the right in the above photographs I believe is the Cub I did my solo in.
+The J3 Cub to the right in the above photographs I believe is the Cub I solo'd in.

 |Me, Dad, and my son Nick|